Katzeilla/nodebb-theme-mint/README.md

 ### Mint

-Mint is a responsive and opinionated theme for NodeBB based on nodebb-tmeme-persona.
+Mint is a responsive and opinionated theme for NodeBB.